You can have a 15-minute conversation in a new language after just 90 days.

 So what makes the Add1Challenge so effective?

-I’m the community manager of the Add1Challenge, so I’m involved in every challenge.
+I’m the Head Language Coach for the Add1Challenge, so I’m involved in every challenge.

 I’ve completed three challenges myself, and have had 15 minute conversations in Croatian, Japanese and Korean.
 It has certainly been effective for me!
 So I decided to take a deeper look at what makes the Add1Challenge such a powerful language learning tool.